Girls with Autism

 Progress reports and recommendations

 A Developmental Educator is an Allied Health Professional specifically trained to work with individuals with a disability across the lifespan.
 We are multi-disciplinary disability specialists, having completed a disability-specific tertiary degree.
-We have a lot of overlap regarding what we can provide with Speech Pathologists and Occupational Therapists.
+We have a lot of overlap regarding what we can provide with Speech Pathologists and Occupational Therapists, however their degrees are more broad and don't specialise specifically in disability.

 The professional association that we work under is called the DEAI.
 We are required to complete ‘Continuing Professional Development’ each calendar year to be eligible to re-register as Developmental Educators.